-i.
-Carbon Black for Coatings-We offer a broad range of Specialty Carbon Black products for coatings, which includes products used for pigmentation in black coatings and protection of various other coatings (e.g., automotive base coats and architectural coatings), for conductivity and for tinting, as well as for paints and for light tinting in transparent coatings (e.g., metallic effects and wood glazing).
-The diversity of our manufacturing processes allows for the creation of a wide range of Specialty Carbon Black grades with different structures and chemical properties, thereby allowing our products to impart unique characteristics to our customers' products.

-- ii.
-Carbon Black for Polymers-We offer Specialty Carbon Black for polymers in a diverse range of end markets including pipe (e.g., gas, oil, municipal water, sewage), construction, energy distribution (e.g., power cables), automotive, agriculture and consumer packaging.
+- i.
+Carbon Black for Coatings-We offer a broad range of Specialty Carbon Black products for coatings, which includes products used for pigmentation and protection (e.g., automotive base coats and architectural coatings), for conductivity and for tinting, as well as for paints and for light tinting in transparent coatings (e.g., metallic effects and wood glazing).
+The diversity of our manufacturing processes allows for the creation of a wide range of Specialty Carbon Black grades with different structures and chemical properties, thereby allowing our products to impart unique characteristics to our customers' products. - ii.
+Carbon Black for Polymers-We offer Specialty Carbon Black for polymers in a diverse range of end markets, including pipe (e.g., gas, oil, municipal water, sewage), construction, energy distribution (e.g., power cables), automotive, agriculture and consumer packaging.
 Certain products within this portfolio provide UV protection against polymer degradation for material such as pipe used for potable water, injection molding, agriculture films and cables.
-Other products include standard- to high-performance grades designed and modified to provide electrical conductivity, antistatic and reinforcing properties to many different polymer applications, including high-voltage cables, film and high-pressure pipes. - iii.
+Other products include standard- to high-performance grades designed and modified to provide electrical conductivity, antistatic and reinforcing properties to many different polymer applications, including high-voltage cables, film and high-pressure pipes.

+- iii.
 Carbon Black for Printing-We offer Specialty Carbon Black for printing inks used in different printing systems and applications.
 We apply different process technologies to offer highly specialized products meeting specific requirements, including compliance with food-contact regulations and specially formulated products that require unique attributes such as color undertone, optical density and gloss. - iv.
-Carbon Black for Batteries-We offer conductive additives for a wide range of battery applications such as lithium-ion batteries for electric vehicles, energy storage and consumer applications.
+Carbon Black for Batteries-We offer conductive additives for lithium-ion batteries for electric vehicles, energy storage and consumer applications.
+They can be used both in the cathode and anode.
 We also offer conductive additives for lead-acid batteries, supercapacitors and dry cell batteries.
 Our products, which are manufactured in different production processes, are differentiated by high purity, high conductivity, low moisture and easy dispersion, enhancing the performance, lifetime and safety of batteries.